hyperb1iss/git-iris/README.md

 - Use arrow keys to navigate through suggestions
 - Press 'e' to edit the current message
 - Press 'i' to modify AI instructions
+- Press 'g' to change the emoji
+- Press 'p' to change the preset
+- Press 'u' to edit user info
 - Press 'r' to regenerate the message
 - Press Enter to commit
 - Press Esc to cancel